Code-Institute-Submissions/CasinoGame/README.md

 I used Balsamiq frameworks for designing and planning my game this would be the way to influence my design and give me an idea how it would look from my ideas.
-If any changes are implemented then I can discuss the changes from the original idea and show how I�ve improved the design.
+If any changes are implemented then I can discuss the changes from the original idea and show how I've improved the design.

 The wireframes will show the design and the following images will show the design of the game and the outcome of the requested design.
 I